 - As only limited access to code/logic is available, complete fixes cannot be done sometimes, which means, sometimes the software can remain as it is.

-- Other white box testing types like algorithm testing cannot be done, as complete logic is not available.
+- Other white box testing types, like algorithm testing, cannot be done, as complete logic is not available.

 - Difficult to perform this type of testing on distributed architected software systems.

-Why should we use Gray Box Testing
+Why Should we use Gray Box Testing?

-As of now, we all know that it is very effective with not only web applications but with business applications too, so it’ll rectify most of the software solutions.
-As the name goes, Gray Box sometimes is also known as a transparent box, the tester need not have a full understanding of the system.
+As of now, we all know that it is very effective with not only web applications but with business applications, too, so it’ll rectify most of the software solutions.
+The name “Gray Box Testing” is also referred to as “Transparent Box Testing” as well; the tester need not have a full understanding of the system.
 This testing method certainly penetrates through the application and gets to the core of the problem, and without knowledge of the whole code, it can be fixed.

 This has been a guide to Gray Box Testing.
-Here we discussed how Gray Box Testing is performed with the help of examples and different Black Box Testing Techniques.
+Here we discussed how gray box testing is performed with the help of examples and different black box testing techniques.
 You can also go through our other suggested articles to learn more –